rkyymmt/akka/akka-docs/rst/scala/persistence-query.rst

 Query plugins
 =============

-Various journal plugin implementations are what makes this module so powerful and elastic in its use.
+Various read journal plugin implementations are what makes this module so powerful and elastic in its use.
-Since different data stores provide different query capabilities
+Since different data stores provide different query capabilities journal plugins **must extensively document** their exposed semantics as well as handled query scenarios.

 Read Journal plugin API
 -----------------------

-Journals *MUST* return a failed ``Source`` if they are unable to execute the passed in query.
+Journals *MUST* return a *failed* ``Source`` if they are unable to execute the passed in query.
 For example if the user accidentally passed in an ``SqlQuery()`` to a key-value journal.

 Below is a simple journal implementations: